 Never underestimate the value of a compliment.
 Regardless of whether they understand the words or not, your tone can convey the message perfectly.
 Verbal rewards are high value and complementary to other training tools and methods.

 Quick and high-pitched tones communicate excitement, so keep your congratulatory remarks short and consistent.
 I like saying YES!
 It is short and easy to sound excited about.

 In no time, your pup will be just as excited about their success as you are.
 Remember to use the same or similar words to help your dog connect the action to the words, and make sure your feedback is appropriately timed.
 You want to respond right away to avoid them not understanding which action was correct.

+Training your puppy takes patience.
 Negative verbal correction is an ineffective way of training, especially with very young puppies.
-Puppies tend to be timider and easily spooked, so a harsh tone can be very discouraging.
+Puppies tend to be more timid and easy to spook, so a harsh tone can be very discouraging.

 Acting out can also be a way of getting attention.
 Remember that to a frustrated puppy, any attention is good attention.
 If they are being stubborn or uncooperative, ignore them until they can calm themselves down.
 Once they have settled, you can resume training.

-This is probably the most common, and simplest method of training for dogs of all shapes and sizes.
+Treats are the most common tool for training young dogs in basic commands, tricks, and manners.
 Puppies are easily distracted and excitable, so having a physical reward to complement the verbal praise will help keep them focused on the task at hand.

 10 Best Puppy Training Treats

 Training treats should be small and easy to take on the go, that way you can always have a tasty reward available to make any situation a training opportunity for your puppy.
 Safe puppy treats for training are small enough for your little puppy to quickly chew and swallow without being a choking hazard.